jbowman86/Belly_Button_Biodiversity/README.md

     c.
 Use sample_values for marker size.
     d.
 Use otu_ids for marker colors.
     e.
 Use otu_labels for text values.
-  4. Displaying sample metadata like demographic info for individual.
+  4. Display sample metadata like demographic info for individual.
-  5. Displaying each key-value pair from the metatdata JSON object on the page.
+  5. Display each key-value pair from the metatdata JSON object on the page.
-  6. Ability to update the plots anytime a new smaple is selected.
+  6. Ability to update the plots when a new sample is selected.
+  7. Complete three customizations to the website housing the charts for belly button biodiversity
+    a.
+Add an image to the jumbotron.
+    b.
+Add background color to webpage.
+    c.
+Add more information about the project as a paragraph on the page.